 – 3rd gen. ― Uranus-Neptune

-¶ Trifurcation is presumably an inefficient process, spinning off and boiling off a substantial percentage of the trifurcating objects.
-Assuming the multi-generational trifurcating objects were internally differentiated, with iron-nickel (siderophile) cores, the resulting trifurcation debris disk would necessarily have been siderophile depleted.
-Thus, four generations of trifurcation created a siderophile-depleted ‘trifurcation debris disk’ from the homogenous brown dwarf reservoir, which lay on the 3-oxygen-isotope, terrestrial fractionation line.
+¶ Trifurcation is presumably an inefficient process, spinning off or vaporizing a substantial percentage of trifurcating objects in the form of gas and dust debris.
+Assuming that our trifurcated brown-dwarf-mass protostar had been internally differentiated into an iron-nickel (siderophile) core, the resulting spin-off debris would necessarily have been siderophile depleted.
+Thus, four generations of trifurcation created a siderophile-depleted ‘trifurcation debris disk’ from the homogeneous brown dwarf reservoir, which lay on the 3-oxygen-isotope, brown dwarf fractionation line, which we know as the terrestrial fractionation line.

 ¶ And the trifurcation debris disk condensed siderophile-depleted (hot-classical) Kuiper belt objects (KBOs), presumably by streaming instability, against Neptune’s outer 2:3 mean motion resonance.

-¶ Secular perturbation between former binary-Sun and former binary-Companion caused binary-Sun to spiral in and merge in at 4,567 Ma in a luminous red nova (LRN), which briefly created a plasma fireball that apparently engulfed the classical Kuiper belt, vaporizing volatiles from the surface of KBOs and melting the remaining refractory material into an igneous, siderophile-depletd rocky-iron crust.
+¶ Secular perturbation between former binary-Sun and former binary-Companion caused binary-Sun to spiral in and merge in at 4,567 Ma in a luminous red nova (LRN), which briefly created a plasma fireball that apparently enveloped the classical Kuiper belt, vaporizing volatiles from the surface of KBOs and melting the refractory regolith into an igneous, siderophile-depleted rocky-iron crust.

 The red giant phase of (stellar-merger) luminous red nova LRN M85OT2006-1 would have reached far into the Kuiper belt, with a fireball estimated at R = 2.0 +.6-.4 x 10^4 R☉, and a peak luminosity of about 5 x 10^6 L☉.
 (Rau et. al. 2007) “Previously published line indices suggest that M85 has a mean stellar age of 1.6+/-0.3 Gyr.
 If this mean age is representative of the progenitor of M85 OT 2006-1, then we can further constrain its mass to be less than 2 M☉.”
 (Ofek et al. 2007) If the size of the less than 2 M☉ LRN M85OT2006-1 fireball was in the range of 74–121 AU (R = 2.0 +.6-.4 x 10^4 R☉), then it’s readily conceivable that our greater than 1 M☉ LRN fireball, at 4,567 Ma, should easily have scorched a preexisting Kuiper belt reservoir centered around 43 AU.

-¶ The LRN quickly retreated, leaving a low-angular-momentum ‘LRN debris disk’ in the inner solar system that ‘condensed’ rocky-iron asteroids, presumably by streaming instability against the Sun’s greatly expanded magnetic corotation radius, and later condensed chondrites by streaming instability against Jupiter’s strongest inner resonances, but the low angular momentum content of the LRN debris disk precluded forming a high angular momentum debris disk at the distance of the Kuiper belt.
+¶ The solar-merger LRN quickly retreated, leaving a low-angular-momentum ‘LRN debris disk’ in the inner solar system that ‘condensed’ rocky-iron asteroids by streaming instability, presumably against the Sun’s greatly expanded magnetic corotation radius, and later condensed chondrites by streaming instability against Jupiter’s strongest inner resonances, but the low angular momentum content of the solar-merger debris disk precluded forming a high angular momentum debris disk at the distance of the Kuiper belt.

 ¶ The dynamic temperature profile of the luminous red nova may partly explain the large centimeter-scale metallic-iron inclusions, which are too large to have been held in molten igneous suspension within the supporting matrix, even in the microgravity of a KBO.
 The LRN temperature profile over time caused top down melting of the surface regolith, followed by bottom up solidification, during the exponential cooling phase, measured in months.
 Once reaching a peak melt depth, the receding solar plasma allowed the igneous crust to gradually solidify (cool) from the bottom up, even as iron oxide was still being chemically reduced to a molten metallic-iron state at the surface.
-Thus as metallic-iron globules rained down onto the rising solidification front, creating pile ups of iron spherules, and since metallic iron melts at a higher temperature than the enveloping mafic matrix, solidified iron pellets presumably piled up at the rising solidification front; however, prolonged exposure to elevated temperatures may have largely sintered these former iron spherules into apparently-solid iron masses.
+Thus as metallic-iron globules rained down onto the rising matrix solidification front, the iron spherules piled up, but since the melting point of iron is higher than the melting point of the surrounding (basaltic) mafic matrix, the iron spherules would be solid at the matrix solidification front; however, prolonged exposure to elevated temperatures may have sintered these iron spherules into solid iron masses below the melting point of iron.

 Binary-Companion spiral-in merger at 650 Ma:

-¶ Almost 4 billion years after the binary-Sun merger, the super-Jupiter components of binary-Companion spiraled in to merge at about 650 Ma in an asymmetrical merger explosion that gave the newly-merged Companion escape velocity from the Sun.
-The resulting ‘Companion-merger debris disk’ is suggested here to have condensed a young (650 Ma), cold, classical KBO population against Neptune’s outer 2:3 resonance.
-And this Companion-merger debris disk also presumably coated the old (> 4,567 Ma) hot, classical KBO population with a thin veneer of binary-Companion merger dust and ice that was not siderophile depleted.
-This late veneer is suggested to be the origin of most of the platinum and iridium found in black mats across North America and elsewhere dated to the onset of the Younger Dryas.
+¶ Almost 4 billion years after the binary-Sun merger at 4,567 Ma, the super-Jupiter components of binary-Companion spiraled in to merge at about 650 Ma in an asymmetrical merger explosion that gave the newly-merged Companion escape velocity from the Sun.
+The resulting ‘Companion-merger debris disk’ presumably condensed a young (650 Ma), cold, classical KBO population against Neptune’s outer 2:3 resonance.
+And this Companion-merger debris disk may have coated the old (> 4,567 Ma) hot, classical KBO population with a thin veneer of binary-Companion merger dust and ice that was not siderophile depleted.
+This late veneer on otherwise siderophile-depleted hot classical KBOs may be the origin of the platinum spike found in black mats across North America and in the Greenland ice sheet, dating to 12,800 Ka.

-¶ YD comet crust has a high calcium oxide content coincident with iron furnace slag.
+¶ In another unfortunate coincidence with industrial iron-smelting slag, YD comet crust has a high calcium oxide content.
 The fire assay of two comet crust samples yielded 25.69% and 40.28%, which is in line with industrial iron-smelting slag (41.7%) (Chemical composition of iron and steel slag).
-The high iron and calcium content of YD comet crust are suggested to be the refractory solutes of the saltwater ocean after precipitation of the gneissic sediments and following the volatile loss of salts and other relative volatiles by the LRN plasma.
+The high iron and calcium content of YD comet crust are suggested to be the refractory solutes of the saltwater ocean after precipitation of the gneissic sediments, and after volitalization by the solar plasma of the binary-Sun merger LRN.

 Gray igneous matrix with metallic-iron inclusions:

 ¶ Comet crust is highly variable regarding specimen size, density, matrix to metallic iron ratio, void prevalence, void size, and surface texture.
-Specimen size ranges from millimeter-scale gravel up to massive igneous boulders more than a meter across.
-Igneous matrix density is highly variable, varying by iron-oxide and metallic-iron concentrations, but comet crust matrix density is always greater than that of iron-furnace slag, where economic competition provided a strong incentive to extract the maximum percentage of iron.
-Reasonably-smooth sectioned slabs of matrix have a distinct greasy feel to the touch, with smearing sometimes evident under magnification.
+Specimen size ranges from millimeter- to centimeter-scale gravel up to igneous boulders more than a meter across.
+Igneous matrix density is highly variable, varying by iron-oxide concentration, void prevalence and metallic-iron concentration, but its density is noticeably greater than industrial iron-furnace slag, which has very little remaining iron content.
+Sectioned slabs of mafic matrix have a greasy appearance, with smearing sometimes evident after cutting with a wet saw.

-¶ Internal voids in gray igneous matrix range in size, and abundance, with specimens having the appearance of volcanic scoria to a complete absence of voids.
+¶ Internal voids in gray igneous matrix range in size, and prevalence from millimeter-scale voids, with almost the appearance of volcanic scoria, to centimeter-scale voids, to specimens with a complete absence of voids.

 Massive and nodular metallic iron:

-¶ The centimeter-scale of metallic-iron inclusions, which are nearly 2-½ times as dense as the surrounding matrix, have too much negative buoyancy to remain in suspension even in the microgravity of KBOs, particularly given the typical low-viscosity of mafic melts compared to felsic melts.
-Thus special conditions are required for the formation of centimeter-scale metallic-iron inclusions anywhere but in zero gravity.
-These special conditions are suggested to be the prolonged (months-long) exposure to reducing conditions that chemically reduced iron oxide to metallic iron, with a solidified floor where spherules of metallic iron accumulate, but at sufficient temperature to sinter together into massive inclusions in the time frame of a stellar-merger LRN, measured in months.
-In an industrial iron-smelting furnace, the firebrick floor at the bottom of the furnace is held above the melting point of iron, forming a pool of liquid iron.
-In KBOs immersed in LRN plasma, the temperature decreases with increasing depth to where the matrix transitions from liquid to solid.
-This effective floor is below the melting point of iron, but presumably not below the temperature at which iron spherules will sinter together into larger inclusions over time.
+¶ The centimeter-scale of metallic-iron inclusions, which are nearly 2-½ times as dense as the surrounding comet-crust matrix, have too much negative buoyancy to remain suspended in molten igneous matrix, even in the microgravity of KBOs, and certainly on Earth, given the low-viscosity of mafic melts (compared to felsic melts).
+Thus Special conditions are required for the formation of suspended centimeter-scale metallic-iron inclusions anywhere but in zero gravity.
+These special conditions are suggested to be the prolonged (months-long) exposure to reducing conditions that chemically reduced iron oxide to metallic iron, with an underlying floor, against which spherules of metallic iron could fall out of suspension and aggregate into larger masses, and in sufficient time to sinter together.
+In KBOs immersed in LRN plasma, the effective floor was the phase transition between molten matrix and underlying solidified matrix, which cooled from the bottom up, once reaching maximum melt depth.
+The spherules may have variably sintered together over time, with incomplete sintering creating masses of nodular iron.

 ¶ Metallic iron falls into several categories,